 Underpinning your pillars and value proposition are case studies and success stories that provide color and context to how to deal with issues out on the field.
 Observing and listening into real customer calls or demos can be a great opportunity for new reps to see those stories being played out in real action.

 Maintaining a library of video recordings of how experienced reps steer customer discussions can also be really valuable as it provides an opportunity for new reps to pick up sound bites and examples that have been tried and tested.
 In addition, sharing a repository of referenceable customers, case study and stories can be an invaluable resource for the sales reps.

 The good news is that most of these “What to Sell” components can be learnt almost completely online, freeing up time for sales managers to be more involved at other stages of the onboarding process where they can add more value.

-If done right, at the end of this stage they should be able to identify and relate with the customer personas, articulate the value proposition as it applies to specific customers and handle the majority of customer objections.
+If done right, at the end of this stage they should be able to identify and relate with the customer personas, articulate the value proposition as it applies to specific customers and handles the majority of customer objections.
 This can be validated through online quizzes and mock pitching exercises.
 By certifying your sales rep at this point, you can see what knowledge they’ve achieved and where there may be some skill gaps to work on.
-Of course if they pass their What to Sell certification, you can give them their learners permit knowing they’re on their way to becoming competent, and are ready to move onto learning How To Sell.
+Of course, if they pass their What to Sell certification, you can give them their learners permit knowing they’re on their way to becoming competent and are ready to move onto learning How To Sell.